-If you’re looking for a dessert that’s easy, and delicious that will will impress a crowd?
+If you’re looking for a dessert that’s easy, and delicious that will impress a crowd?
 This gluten-free chocolate gooey butter cake will be a hit!

 Gooey butter cake is the best.
 My mom found a recipe when I was a kid – and back then we knew it as French butter cake, which is why my other gooey butter cake recipe is called gluten-free french butter cake – and made it frequently afterward.

 My daughter and I have fun making this recipes together because it uses two bowls – one for her and one for me – which frankly, keeps me from hovering over her bowl, wringing my hands, and taking over when I shouldn’t.
 Recovering control freak here.

 But the other reason we love this recipe is just that it tastes so darn good.

 The cream cheese kind of gives it away doesn’t it?

 It’s like the best of both worlds.
 A dense, moist, chocolate cake, topped with a gooey, chocolatey cheesecake layer.